disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

 2. Navigate to Power Apps (http://make.powerapps.com).

-3. Ensure you're in the **Managed Solution (Initials)** environment by checking the environment navigator at the top right of the page.
+3. Ensure you're in the **Managed Environment-<inject key="Deployment ID" enableCopy="false" />** environment by checking the environment navigator at the top right of the page.

    ![](images/M04/M4-EX1-T2-S3.png)